strayr/Ender3_switchwire_fixes/README.md

  [Triano](https://github.com/walttriano/Ender_3Pro_Switchwire) and [DaRk_dOg](https://github.com/boubounokefalos/Ender_SW) have produced an Ender 3 switchwire conversion mod.
 I'vew found a few issues during construcion and I thought I'd share my fixes

+ ## WARNING
+ **Before attempting an Ender 3 to switchwire mod, check your frame is not bent.** This will save you a lot of time later when things don't line up.

 ## Changes
 - ### 2022-02-16
   - Added modified rear deck for Y motor mod.
 Compatible with V2 and Pro Y rail.